neilspencer/University_Connecticut_Bayesians/suggested_papers.md

 - Huggins, J., Kasprzak, M., Campbell, T., & Broderick, T. (2020).
 Validated variational inference via practical posterior error bounds.
 In International Conference on Artificial Intelligence and Statistics (pp. 1792-1802).
 PMLR.

+- Medina, M. A., Olea, J. L. M., Rush, C., & Velez, A. (2022).
+On the robustness to misspecification of α-posteriors and their variational approximations.
+The Journal of Machine Learning Research, 23(1), 6579-6629.

 Also, here are some impactful older papers that may be worth discussing.